martinmajsec/martinmajsec.github.io/_pages/about.md

 As part of [MODISTe](https://www.fer.unizg.hr/modiste), I recently completed my BSc thesis on an [open problem related to spanning trees](http://garden.irmacs.sfu.ca/op/minimal_graphs_with_a_prescribed_number_of_spanning_trees) under the supervision of prof. dr. sc.
 Anamari Nakić.
-I am currently working on Virtue, a programming language developed by Zorislav Shoyat that enables automatic parallel execution of programs.
+I've most recently worked on Virtue, a programming language developed by Zorislav Shoyat that enables automatic parallel execution of programs.

 I am interested in most areas of research in mathematics and computer science related to algorithms.
 Some particular interests include: